The world’s first metal binder jetting system designed to bring metal 3D printing to machine shops.

 Superior print quality

 Print customer-ready, high-resolution parts with incredibly fine feature detail.
 Achieve surface finishes as low as 4µm Ra out of the furnace.
-The Shop System™ produces fully dense, solid parts, no debind or infill required.
+The Shop System™ produces dense, solid parts, no debind or infill required.

 Adaptive print engine